renji18/full_stack_assessment_skeleton/docs/README.md

 >
 > **Execution**
 >
-> - You can use the script `npm run docker-final-up` from `package.json` or you can run `docker-compose -f docker-compose.final.yml up --build -d`
+> - You can use the script `npm run docker-final-up` from `package.json` in the `root folder`, or you can run `docker-compose -f docker-compose.final.yml up --build -d`

 ## 2. React SPA